justusthane/justusthane.github.io/tech/solarwinds-custom-snmp-poller/index.md

 It should be in your Start Menu under the "SolarWinds Platform" folder, but otherwise you can find it at "C:\Program Files (x86)\SolarWinds\Orion\UniversalDevicePoller.exe".

 Click **New Universal Device Poller** at the top, and then paste in the OID from your MIB browser[^2].
-You'll need to remove the prepending `.`, if there is one, and optionally add a `.0` to the end of the OID if it doesn't already end in `.0`.
+You'll need to remove the prepending `.`, if there is one.
+Also ensure that there's no space before the OID --- that will result in a "The UID is not supported" error later.
+Optionally, if the OID does not already end in `.0`, add it.
 This is not always required, but sometimes without it Solarwinds will return a "No such name" error when polling the OID, and adding it never seems to hurt.[^3]

 Enter a **Name** and **Description**; you can choose your own, or copy the values from your MIB browser.